Esri/TRIRIGA-Indoors-FME-ETL/README.md

 Below are some automatically mapped fields.
 In addition to these, parent ID's will be automatically mapped as well.

-1)  TRIRIGA Spec ID mapped to the unique ID (e.g. SITE_ID) and in the TRIRIGA_SPEC_ID field in the ***Indoors Geodatabase Template (extended Indoors for TRIRIGA)*** for applicable FCs/Tables.
+  1. TRIRIGA Spec ID mapped to the unique ID (e.g. SITE_ID) and in the TRIRIGA_SPEC_ID field in the ***Indoors Geodatabase Template (extended Indoors for TRIRIGA)*** for applicable FCs/Tables.
-2)  Calculated:
+  2. Calculated:

-    a.
-FACILITIES:
+      1. FACILITIES:

-        i.
-ROTATION (calculated)
+         1. ROTATION (calculated)

-    b.
-DETAILS:
+      2. DETAILS:

-        i.
-DETAIL_ID = LEVEL_ID + \".Details.\" + str(counter + 10000)
+         1. DETAIL_ID = LEVEL_ID + \".Details.\" + str(counter + 10000)

-    c.
-PEOPLE:
+      3. PEOPLE:

-        i.  (various location fields)
+         1. (various location fields)
-        ii.
-AREA_ID: Populated with the TRIRIGA Spec ID for their primary/secondary location space group if assigned one.
+         2. AREA_ID: Populated with the TRIRIGA Spec ID for their primary/secondary location space group if assigned one.

-    d.
-UNITS:
+      4. UNITS:

-        i.
-AREA_ID: Populated with the TRIRIGA Spec ID for their space group if assigned one.
+         1. AREA_ID: Populated with the TRIRIGA Spec ID for their space group if assigned one.
 In this case, all other location fields will be NULL.

-        ii.
-ASSIGNMENT_TYPE:
+         2. ASSIGNMENT_TYPE:
              1. "hotel" if a space is all of these
-                a.  assignable
+                 1. assignable
-                b.  part of an area
+                 2. part of an area
              2. "none" if a space is all of these (Dave changed from "office")
-                a.  assignable
+                 1. assignable
-                b.  not part of an area
+                 2. not part of an area
-                c.  not assigned to a person
+                 3. not assigned to a person
              3. "office" is a space is all of these (future implementation)
-                a.  assignable
+                 1. assignable
-                b.  not part of an area
+                 2. not part of an area
-                c.  assigned to a person
+                 3. assigned to a person
              4. "not assignable" if a space is
-                a.  not assignable
+                 1. not assignable

-        iii.
-ASSIGNABLE: Set to a space's TRIRIGA's triCurrentSpaceClass.triAssignableBL (extended geodatabase only)
+         3. ASSIGNABLE: Set to a space's TRIRIGA's triCurrentSpaceClass.triAssignableBL (extended geodatabase only)

-    e.
-AREAS:
+      5. AREAS:

-        i.
-AREA_ID: Populated with the TRIRIGA Spec ID for the spacegroup ii.
-AREA_NAME: Populated with TRIRIGA's space group name (RecordInformation.triNameTX) iii.
-AREA_TYPE: "hotel"
+         1. AREA_ID: Populated with the TRIRIGA Spec ID for the spacegroup
+         2. AREA_NAME: Populated with TRIRIGA's space group name (RecordInformation.triNameTX)
+         3. AREA_TYPE: "hotel"